What we know about the passenger plane collision near Washington, DC

 CNN

-(CNN) — A frantic search for survivors is underway after a passenger plane collided with a US Army helicopter midair near Reagan National Airport outside of Washington, DC Wednesday night.
+First responders have recovered 27 bodies from the plane and one from the helicopter, Fire and EMS Chief John A. Donnelly said at a news conference Thursday morning.
+There were 64 people on board the plane and the three soldiers in the Army helicopter, according to DC Mayor Muriel Bowser.

-Emergency personnel are conducting search and rescue efforts in the freezing Potomac River, where the plane crashed.
-A law enforcement source said there have been confirmed fatalities, but did not specify how many.
-There were 64 people on board the plane and the three soldiers in the Army helicopter, according to American Airlines and a US defense official.
+“We are now at a point where we are switching from a rescue operation to a recovery operation,” Donnelly said.
+“At this point, we don’t believe there are any survivors from this accident.”

-Here’s what we know about the crash, which experts warn could be the deadliest air disaster involving a US passenger plane in decades.
+Here’s what we know about the crash, which is the deadliest aviation disaster in the US since November 12, 2001, when an American Airlines flight crashed in New York, killing all 260 people on board.

 What happened?

-The passenger plane was American Airlines Flight 5342, operated by PSA airlines, traveling from Wichita, Kansas, to Reagan National Airport, the Federal Aviation Administration said in a statement.
+The passenger plane was American Airlines Flight 5342, operated by PSA Airlines, traveling from Wichita, Kansas, to Reagan National, the Federal Aviation Administration said in a statement.

-The plane, a Bombardier CRJ700 regional jet, was due to land at the airport outside of Washington, DC, Wednesday evening when it collided midair with the US Army helicopter as it approached the runway, according to the FAA and defense officials.
+The Bombardier CRJ700 regional jet was due to land at the airport Wednesday night when it collided midair with the US Army helicopter as it approached Runway 33, according to the FAA and defense officials.

 Flight records showed the plane was expected to land around 9 p.m. local time.
 DC Police said it received calls at 8:53 p.m. about “an aircraft crash above the Potomac River.”

-The US Army Blackhawk helicopter was on a training flight at the time of the incident, Joint Task Force-National Capitol Region media chief Heather Chairez told CNN.
+The US Army Blackhawk helicopter was on a training flight at the time, Joint Task Force-National Capitol Region media chief Heather Chairez told CNN.

 The 12th Aviation Battalion, based out of Fort Belvoir in Virginia, provides helicopter transportation and “technical rescue support” to the National Capital Region.
 It remains unclear where the Black Hawk took off from before the collision.